Password strength: Examples of weak passwords

 There are many other ways a password can be weak, corresponding to the strengths of various attack schemes; the core principle is that a password should have high entropy (usually taken to be equivalent to randomness) and not be readily derivable by any "clever" pattern, nor should passwords be mixed with information identifying the user.
-Online services often provide a restore password function that a hacker can figure out and by doing so bypass a password.

-Rethinking password change guidelines
+Rethinking password recommendations

 In the landscape of 2012, as delineated by William Cheswick in an article for ACM magazine, password security predominantly emphasized an alpha-numeric password of eight characters or more.
 Such a password, it was deduced, could resist ten million attempts per second for a duration of 252 days.
 However, with the assistance of contemporary GPUs at the time, this period was truncated to just about 9 hours, given a cracking rate of 7 billion attempts per second.
 A 13-character password was estimated to withstand GPU-computed attempts for over 900,000 years.

 In the context of 2023 hardware technology, the 2012 standard of an eight-character alpha-numeric password has become vulnerable, succumbing in a few hours.
 The time needed to crack a 13-character password is reduced to a few years.
 The current emphasis, thus, has shifted.
 Password strength is now gauged not just by its complexity but its length, with recommendations leaning towards passwords comprising at least 13-16 characters.
 This era has also seen the rise of Multi-Factor Authentication (MFA) as a crucial fortification measure.
 The advent and widespread adoption of password managers have further aided users in cultivating and maintaining an array of strong, unique passwords.